schmudde/blog/content/posts/drafts/2020-04-23-info-to-knowledge.md

 Learning how to work with information is good for the soul.
 This may be an act of engineering, becoming a better reader, or a meditation practice.
 It transforms information into knowledge.

-This blog looks beyond the edge of the screen
+looks beyond the edge of the screen

 endavors to offer tools and perspectives for the post-internet age.

----

-People exist beyond the edges of the screen.

-People need tools to work with information.

-Looking beyond the edges of the screen.
-The implications of information.
-This includes both story and data equally.